mingyu-lu/mingyu-lu.github.io/index.md

 <img class="profile-picture" src="sherlock.jpg">

 Hi!
 I am a 4th year CSE Ph.D. student at the University of Washington, advised by Su-In Lee at [Artificial Intelligence for Biological and Medical Sciences (AIMS)](https://aims.cs.washington.edu/).
-My current research mainly focuses on interpretable machine learning (feature attribution, data attribution), generative models, sequential decision-making (reinforcement learning), and counterfactual prediction (g-methods), and their applications in the biomedical domain.
+My current research mainly focuses on interpretable machine learning (feature attribution, data attribution), generative models, and their applications in the biomedical domain.
+I am also broadly interested in sequential decision-making (reinforcement learning), and counterfactual prediction (g-methods).

 You can reach out to me at mingyulu[at]cs[dot]washington[dot]edu